Lola T142 car-by-car histories

 'the Sherwood Johnston car'

-Sherwood Johnston (Scottsdale, AZ) first seen at a SCCA Regional at Tucson Airport on 11 May 1969 and then raced in the US Pro series (#47 from R3 - 8 Jun) - Ed Luke (Phoenix, AZ) who is believed to have crashed the car at Portland International Raceway - Ron Elliot (Scottsdale, AZ) who raced it at Riverside Feb 1972.
+Sherwood Johnston (Scottsdale, AZ) first seen at a SCCA Regional at Tucson Airport on 11 May 1969 and then raced in the US Pro series (#47 from Continental Divide on 8 June, up to Sebring on 28 December).
+Then sold to Ed Luke (Phoenix, AZ), a cattle rancher and property developer, for SCCA events.
+Luke crashed the car heavily at Phoenix International Raceway in 1970, when he had to go off line to avoid an emergency vehicle on the track, spun on the "marbles" and collided heavily with a telegraph pole, suffering serious leg injuries and burns that ended his racing career.
+None of Luke's race results have been found, suggesting his accident was early in 1970, quite possible the Arizona Region SCCA National on 1 Mar 1970.
+He sold the damaged car to Ron Elliot (Scottsdale, AZ) who raced it at Riverside Feb 1972.
 Subsequently to Ernie Rollston (Mesa, AZ) in 1974 - Steve Bolen (Scottsdale, AZ) - Bill Neibauer (Red Lodge, Montana) June 1976.
 Sold by Neibauer to Donald McGreevy (Mill Valley, CA) Dec 1987.
-Don McGreevy's son Evan has a lot of paperwork with the car that shows all these owners but the Ed Luke ownership remains the least understood part of its life.
 This car has frame tag 40 but no chassis plate.
 Completely restored by Don McGreevy by December 2013.

 Driven by: Sherwood Johnston.
 First race: Tucson Airfield, 11 May 1969.
 Total of 11 recorded races.

 'the Richard Negley car'